b1f6c1c4/pythoness/README.md

 :heavy_exclamation_mark:
 :heavy_exclamation_mark:
-**Do NOT judge any person, oragnization, or entity based on how pythonic they are/it is.
-Or not pythonic.**
+**DO NOT judge any one based on how pythonic/a-pythonic they are/it is.**
 :heavy_exclamation_mark:
 :heavy_exclamation_mark: